fazibear/nerves_init_gadget/README.md

 This is the device name for mDNS discovery service.
 It defaults to `Nerves Gadget`.

+Your device will be discovered as "Nerves Gadget (nerves)".
+There is a domain name in parenthesis.

 ### `:mdns_domain`

 This is the mDNS name for finding the device.
 It defaults to `nerves.local`.